ethanaobrien/youtube-downloader/README.md

 <p>I do not affiliate with youtube in ANY WAY.
 This tool is provided to you but I do not choose what you do with it.</p>
-<p>Downloading videos that contain copyrighted content is not allowed</p>

 If you have issues downloading (like no response from the page) please refresh the page and try again.
 This is BETA software.